 You should rely only on this prospectus supplement, the accompanying prospectus and the information incorporated or deemed to be incorporated by reference in this prospectus supplement and the accompanying prospectus.
 We have not authorized anyone to provide you with information that is in addition to or different from that contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 We are not offering to sell these securities in any jurisdiction where the offer or sale is not permitted.
-You should not assume that the information contained or incorporated by reference in this prospectus supplement or the accompanying prospectus is accurate as of any date other than as of the date of this prospectus supplement or the accompanying prospectus, as the case may be, or in the case of the documents incorporated by reference, the date of such documents regardless of the time of delivery of this prospectus supplement and the accompanying prospectus or any sale of our common shares.
+You should not assume that the information contained or incorporated by reference in this prospectus supplement or the accompanying prospectus, as the case may be, or in the case of the documents incorporated by reference, the date of such documents regardless of the time of delivery of this prospectus supplement and the accompanying prospectus supplement and the accompanying prospectus or any sale of our common shares.
 Our business, financial condition, liquidity, results of operations and prospects may have changed since those dates.